-- Fire drills (practiced once per month) Upon hearing the alarm, students and teachers will wait one minute and then move out of the building.
+- Fire drill Upon hearing the alarm, students and teachers will wait one minute and then move out of the building.
 (This is to verify that the alarm is due to a drill or an actual fire and/or to assess the safety of students exiting through the campus.)
 Students should leave all books and school paraphernalia behind, and exit the building in an orderly manner.
 Do not visit friends when leaving the building.
 Stay away from the building after exiting and wait for the "all clear" announcement.
-The signal to re-enter the building will be an intercom announcement. - Hard Lockdown (practiced 2 times per year) All doors, inside and outside are to be locked.
+The signal to re-enter the building will be an intercom announcement. - Hard Lockdown All doors, inside and outside are to be locked.
 A hard lockdown indicates a very serious situation exists.
 All teachers are to lock their classrooms after checking the grounds for any person not secured in a room.
-In a hard lock down, equipment

-- and lights are to be turned off, and doors and windows are to be covered and locked.
+In a hard lock down, equipment and lights are to be turned off, and doors and windows are to be covered and locked.
 No students or staff are allowed to leave the room for any reason.
-A "Hard Lockdown" takes precedence over a fire alarm. - Soft Lockdown (practiced 2 times per year) All outside doors are locked.
+A "Hard Lockdown" takes precedence over a fire alarm. - Soft Lockdown All outside doors are locked.
 A soft lockdown indicates a serious situation could exist in the vicinity of La Paloma Academy.
 Doors and windows are to be covered and locked.
 During a "Soft Lockdown", no one will be allowed to enter or exit the room.
 However, the school day will continue as normal inside the classroom.